-How to Rotate an Image in Lightroom
+Three Easy Ways to Rotate an Image in Lightroom

-There are a couple of reasons why you might need to do this:
+There are a few reasons why you might want to do this:

 Rotating an Image Through 90 Degrees in Lightroom